gorgias/bizon-core/README.md

 Extract and load your largest data streams with a framework you can trust for billion records.

 ## Features
-- **Natively fault-tolerant**: Bizon uses a checkpointing mechanism to keep track of the progress and recover from the last checkpoint.
+- **Natively fault-tolerant**: Bizon uses a checkpointing mechanism to keep track of the progress and recover from the lasts checkpoints.

 - **High throughput**: Bizon is designed to handle high throughput and can process billions of records.